Observation of Cooper Pairs in a Mesoscopic 2D Fermi Gas: Experimental Setup

 \section{Experimental Setup}

 We start our experiments with a balanced mixture of two hyperfine states of $^6$Li atoms.
 An optical tweezer (OT) is providing an approximately harmonic confinement in radial direction with frequency $\omega_\text{r} = 2 \pi \times \SI{1101 \pm 2}{\Hz}$.
 To achieve a quasi-2D confinement, we superimpose the OT with a single anti-node of an optical lattice (2D ODT) in vertical direction, providing an axial confinement of $\omega_z = 2\pi \times \SI{7432 \pm 3}{\Hz}$.
 This results in an oblate trapping geometry with an aspect ratio of $7:1$, where the atoms remain in the axial ground state (see Fig.\,\ref{fig:mainSetup}a).
-A spilling technique allows us to deterministically prepare the ground state of up to 10 atoms per spin component (denoted as 10+10) in this potential and with high-fidelities ($\SI{76 \pm 2}{\%}$ and $\approx \SI{0.1}{k_\text{B}}$ entropy per particle for 6+6 atoms) \cite{Serwane_2011,Bayha_2020}.
+A spilling technique allows us to deterministically prepare the ground state of up to $N=10$ atoms per spin component (denoted as 10+10) in this potential and with high-fidelities \cite{Serwane_2011}.
+For 6+6 atoms, for example, we prepare the ground state in $\SI{76 \pm 2}{\%}$ of the experimental cycles and estimate that the remaining entropy per particle is approximately $\SI{0.1}{k_\text{B}}$ \cite{Bayha_2020}.
 The degeneracy of the $n$th level of the 2D harmonic oscillator is $n+1$ ($n=0,1,...$).
-This leads to stable closed-shell configurations for the ground states of 1+1, 3+3, 6+6 and 10+10 atoms (see Fig.\,\ref{fig:mainSetup}b) and with Fermi energies of $E_\text{F}=(n+1)\hbar\omega_\text{r}$ respectively.
+This leads to stable closed-shell configurations for the ground states of 1+1, 3+3, 6+6 and 10+10 atoms (see Fig.\,\ref{fig:mainSetup}b) and with Fermi energies of $E_\text{F}=(n_\text{F}+1)\hbar\omega_\text{r}$.
+Here, $n_\text{F}=(\sqrt{2N+1/4}-3/2)$ denotes the highest completely filled oscillator level and $N$ is the single-spin atom number.
 The tightly focused OT results in an anharmonicity of the 2D potential and reduced trap frequencies ($\sim \SI{10}{\%}$) for larger shell numbers ($n\gtrsim 2$).

-The interaction between the particles is controlled by applying a magnetic offset field using a Feshbach resonance \cite{Zuern_2013}.
+We control the interactions between the particles by applying a magnetic offset field and using a Feshbach resonance \cite{Zuern_2013}.
 In a 2D geometry the interaction properties are fully determined by a bound state of energy $E_\text{B}$ that is present for any attractive contact interaction strength \cite{Randeria_1990}.
 We express $E_\text{B}$ in units of the harmonic oscillator frequency in radial direction $\hbar\omega_\text{r}$.
 We ensure that the binding energy is always smaller than the axial confinement $E_\text{B} < \hbar \omega_\text{z}$ to remain in the quasi-2D limit.